gajus/deadlink/README.md

 ]);
 ```

-Use [`Promise.all`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) to construct a promise that resolves when all of the promises in the collection are resolved. `Deadlink.Resolution` of a successful resolution does not have `error` property.
+Use [`Promise.all`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) to construct a promise that resolves when all of the promises in the collection are resolved. `Deadlink.Resolution` of a successful resolution does not have an `error` property.

 ```js
 Promise.all(promises).then(function () {